Dataset

 In Holistics, a Dataset is a "container" holding several data models together so they can be explored together, and dictating which join path to be used in a particular analytics use case.

-In other words, Dataset is like a mini data mart that enables two things:
+In other words, Dataset is like a mini data mart that enables:

 - Data Exploration: Dataset can be shared to Explorers (non-technical users) to do self-service exploration of the data.